Different Types of Coal | Properties | advantages and disadvantages | Electronicsinfos

 peat coal is an initial state of coal.
 This is the raw state of coal if we want to use we need to dry the coal in sunlight.
 The calorific percentage in peat coal is 3500 kcal/kg. we used peat coal for domestic purposes because of the low value of the calorific.

-Chemical properties of Peat Coal
+Chemical Properties of Peat Coal

 1. Carbon Content: Rich in organic carbon (45% to 60%).